-(c) If paragraph (b) is not applicable the agency shall make its determination whether its arding the invention will er promote the policies and objectives of 35 U.S.C.
+(c) If paragraph (b) is not applicable the agency shall make its determination based on an assessment whether its own plans regarding the invention will better promote the policies and objectives of 35 U.S.C.
 200 than will contractor ownership of the invention.
 Moreover, if the agency is concerned only about specific uses or applications of the invention, it shall consider leaving title in the contractor with additional conditions imposed upon the contractor's use of the invention for such applications or with expanded government license rights in such applications.

-(d) A determination not to allow the contractor to retain title to a subject invention or to restrict or condition its title with conditions differing from those in the clause at § 401.14(a), unless made by the head of the agency, shall be appealable by the contractor to an agency official at a level above the person who made the determination.
+(d) A determination not to allow the contractor to retain title to a subject invention or to restrict or condition its title with conditions differing from those in the clause at \$ 401.14(a), unless made by the head of the agency, shall be appealable by the contractor to an agency official at a level above the person who made the determination.
 This appeal shall be subject to the procedures applicable to appeals under § 401.11 of this part.

-§ 401.16 Submissions and inquiries.
+§ 401.16 Submissions and Inquiries:-